SamanthaBooth81/clay_and_fire/README.md

 Also, I included ‘Handmade Jewellery’ within the homepage message’ along with a subheading of ‘Find the perfect gift today!’

 # Deployment

+This project was re-deployed on [Render](https://render.com/) following steps provided by Code Institute, as Heroku's free plan was discontinued.
+The below steps are to deploy onto Heroku not Render.

 This project was deployed using Heroku.
 At the time of deployment, Heroku was facing a security issue, therefore this project was deployed via the command line in GitPod and those are the steps detailed below.
 As this was the case I was unable to allow automatic deployments in Heroku each time a commit was pushed into the repository.